 When it boils down to it, change management means changing your company culture so that people go to the new platform with their questions first.
 Your employees are likely used to going to you or other team leaders for their questions and problems, and like any habit, it’s going to take time and effort to break it.
 It’s up to you to lead your employees through this change and set example of how to utilize knowledge sharing software to its maximum capability.

 With these change management best practices, your employees will be welcoming the change in no time:

 1. Start at the top.

-- Executive Posts: Any quality knowledge sharing solution will give users the opportunity to post questions; your top executives need to post.
+Your top executives need to post.
 A lot.
-It may be against your employees nature to post their questions in the forum, for all to see.
+It may be against your employees’ nature to post their questions in a forum for all to see.
 They may be hesitant to let others know they are encountering an issue.
 If they see your top executives posting and answering questions, they will quickly understand that a knowledge sharing platform should be an open space for users to learn and help each other.

 2. Communicate why this change is necessary.

 As we’ve established, your employees are likely to resist change in the office, and for good reason.
 It’s disruptive to the routine which they feel works for them.
 Leaders of change in the workplace (and in the world in general) often assume that those involved understand why the change is necessary, and this is not always the case.

 Be open and transparent with your employees about why you have decided to purchase a knowledge sharing solution.
 If you think sales is not performing to their maximum capability because they lack access to the material they need, tell them.
 If marketing is generating content that no one is using because other departments don’t know how to search for it, tell them.
 If customer service is slow and not as helpful as they should be because customers are coming to them with problems they’re ill-equipped to answer, tell them.